 If it's the sun's warmth that makes you happy, use an SPF of at least 15 and reapply it every two hours, or immediately after drying off if you've been in water.
 If it's the bronze color you want, there are easy ways to develop a tan that will keep your skin youthful and free of damage.
 We have a list of oils, mists, lotions, towels, and liquids that will deliver a stunning, sunny glow you can rock safely all summer long.

 How to Apply Self-Tanner

-One splotch on your white comforter, one streak down your calf, or one thick stripe on your new blouse, and it's game over.
-It's a challenge trying to keep self-tanner only on your skin and not over everything else.
-It helps to stay in your bathroom when you're applying it, but if the room is too small, just be sure to move furniture or fabric out of the way.
+We recommend applying self-tanner in your bathroom, but if the room is too small, just be sure to move furniture or fabric out of the way.
 Moisturize your elbows, knees, wrists, and ankles, then pump out some product onto your tanning mitt — although if you're using a tanner in a spray can, it's easier to apply to your skin first.
 Using big and small circular motions, gently rub the product on your skin until you're evenly coated.
 If you need to touch up any spots, use a wet wipe, like Kleenex Wet Wipes Gentle Clean ($1.49, Target), to remove excess self-tanner.
 Let it dry for a bit, then go back and see if there are any spots you missed.
 Once you're finished, allow it to dry.
 It will get darker as time passes, and before you know it, you'll have the perfect summer tan!

 Best Tips for Self-Tanners